How Long After a Car Accident Can You Claim Injury?

 Step 1: Gather Evidence

-If you are not severely injured, try to collect what evidence you can.
-This includes the driver’s information, dashcam footage from passersby, contact information for eyewitnesses and photos of the scene.
-If the damage is extensive, the other driver flees the scene or you are injured, call the police.
+If you’re not seriously hurt, gather as much evidence as possible.
+This includes the other driver’s details, dashcam footage from nearby vehicles, witness contact information, and photos of the scene.
+However, if the damage is major, the other driver leaves, or you’re injured, call the police immediately.

 Step 2: Seek Medical Care